 Students interested in particular fields of study within Political Science should group their courses and activities appropriately in consultation with their faculty advisor.
-For example, those interested in international studies and careers in diplomacy should take more of their course electives in the international relations sub-field, plan to study abroad and/or attend American University's Washington Semester program in the diplomacy track, apply for internships with the State Department and similar organizations, utilize our exchange relationship with the University of International Relations of China and the Methodist University of Piracicaba in Brazil, participate in the Model

-United Nations club, etc. Pre-law students can also group their elective courses (like Philosophy 201 to prepare for the LSAT), take internships in legal settings, participate in Moot Court, consult with the Pre-Law advisor, Dr. Schaefer, etc. Students interested in pursuing careers in public policy should concentrate their electives in the policy sub-field, attend the Washington Semester program in policy studies, apply for internships at the Urban Institute or Heritage Foundation or similar organizations, etc.
+For example, those interested in international studies and careers in diplomacy should take more of their course electives in the international relations sub-field, plan to study abroad and/or attend American University's Washington Semester program in the diplomacy track, apply for internships with the State Department and similar organizations, utilize our exchange relationship with the University of International Relations of China and the Methodist University of Piracicaba in Brazil, participate in the Model United Nations club, etc. Pre-law students can also group their elective courses (like Philosophy 201 to prepare for the LSAT), take internships in legal settings, participate in Moot Court, consult with the Pre-Law advisor, Dr. Schaefer, etc. Students interested in pursuing careers in public policy should concentrate their electives in the policy sub-field, attend the Washington Semester program in policy studies, apply for internships at the Urban Institute or Heritage Foundation or similar organizations, etc.

-Requirements for a major in Political Science: Thirty-nine to forty-two (39-42) hours in Political Science including 103, 320, and 420; one American politics course chosen from 201, 205, 206, 212, 215, 313, 314, or 315; ; one political theory course from 301, 302; one comparative course from 120, 218, 260, 312, 325, 327, or 328; one international course from 130, 230, or 340; study abroad or a political science internship for three credit hours or more; 15 hours of Political Science electives from courses not chosen to fill above requirements; and Mathematics 123 or 223.
+Requirements for a major in Political Science: Political Science 103, 320, and 420; one American politics course chosen from 201, 205, 206, 212, 215, 313, 314, or 315; ; one political theory course from 301, 302; one comparative course from 120, 218, 260, 312, 325, 327, or 328; one international course from 130, 230, or 340; study abroad or a political science internship for three credit hours or more; 15 hours of Political Science electives from courses not chosen to fill above requirements ; and Mathematics 123 or 223.
 No more than six hours of internship may count toward the political science course requirements.

-Political Science Cou Pols 103 □ rses POLS 320 □ 6 Hours American Politics One of the following POLS 201 POLS 210 POLS 313 POLS 205 ☐ POLS 212 ☐ POLS 314 ☐ 3 Hours POLS 206 □ POLS 215 □ POLS 315 □ Political Theory One of the following POLS 301 □ POLS 302 □ 3 Hours Comparative Politics One of the following POLS 120 □ POLS 312 □ POLS 328 □ POLS 218 ☐ POLS 325 ☐ 3 Hours POLS 260 □ POLS 327 □ International Relation One of the following POLS 130 □ POLS 340 □ POLS 207 🗆 3 Hours POLS 230 □ Internship or Study A POLS X97 OR STUDY 3 Hours Political Science Electron Any five courses not POLS □ POLS □ used above 15 Hours POLS □ Statistics - One of the MATH 123 □ e following MATH 223 3 Hours Senior Capstone POLS 420 □ 3 Hours Total 39-42 Hours
+· 1 1 Political Science Court POLS 103 ses POLS 320 □ 6 Hours American Politics One of the following POLS 201 POLS 210 POLS 313 POLS 205 POLS 212 POLS 314 3 Hours POLS 206 POLS 215 POLS 315 Political Theory One of the following POLS 301 □ POLS 302 🗆 3 Hours Comparative Politics One of the following POLS 120 POLS 312 POLS 328 POLS 218 🗆 POLS 325 🗆 3 Hours POLS 260 POLS 327 International Relations One of the following POLS 130 POLS 340 POLS 207 🗆 3 Hours POLS 230 □ Internship or Study Ab POLS X97 OR STUDY A 3 Hours Political Science Elect Any five courses not u POLS POLS □ sed above 15 Hours POLS □ Statistics - One of the MATH 123 🗆 following MATH 223 □ 3 Hours Senior Capstone POLS 420 3 Hours Total 39-42 Hours